poftwaresatent/dt8014/README.md

   manager.
 You will need the development version in case your distribution distinguishes it from the runtime package.
 For example, under Debian just run `sudo apt-get install libgtk2.0-dev`.
+  Notice that the workstations in Halmstad University's room B231c have all the necessary packages to work with this.

 * For Mac OS X, the recommended way is to use [Macports][].
 This simplifies the GTK+ setup, all you then need is `sudo port install gtk2`.